 Initial Report to Executive Committee.
-This report lists the mandate of the committee and the various charges given by the former First Vice President (current President) for the current year.
+This report lists the mandate of the committee and the various charges given by the First Vice President for the current year.
 The committee chair reports what has transpired since the committee's last report (for the Board meeting) and the committee's plans for the current year.
-Reports are to be submitted electronically to the Executive Director and the First Vice President at least 30 days before the Executive Committee's midyear meeting.
+Reports are to be submitted electronically to the First Vice President by April 1.